bigredseo/brs-auto-apply-coupon/README.md

 2. Activate the plugin in **Plugins → Installed Plugins**
 3. Ensure WooCommerce is active
 4. Navigate to **WooCommerce → Auto Coupon Settings** to configure
+5. (Optional) GitHub automatic updates are enabled when the plugin detects new GitHub releases

 ## Usage
 1. Create a WooCommerce coupon